vaot/chatty/README.md

 receive all chunks, the decrytped chunks are combined and the file is restored.
 See [here](https://csil-git1.cs.surrey.sfu.ca/vaolivei/demo-site/blob/master/assets/js/app/rooms/room_manager.js#L200) and [here](https://csil-git1.cs.surrey.sfu.ca/vaolivei/demo-site/blob/master/assets/js/app/services/file_manager.js).

-### Why some of things are done this way ?
+### Why some of things are done this way?
 We have deliberately chosen not to save messages in favour of the commitment to be commitment-free.
 In fact, the whole structure to support saving messages are already laid out, we just have chosen not to.

 ### Limitations & Possible solutions
-Messages are encrypted via RSA algorithm, with such algorithm there is a limit in the size of the message we can encrypt, that means that long messages cannot be sent at the moment.
+Messages are encrypted via RSA algorithm, with such algorithm there is a limit in the size of the messages we can encrypt, that means that long messages cannot be sent at the moment.
 The solution could be to either look for a different algorithm or do message chunking(what we did with file sharing).